Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 - Liberty's games this year have gone over the total in one out of five opportunities (20%).

-- When Liberty puts up more than 36.4 points, it is 2-0 against the spread and 3-0 overall.
+- Liberty is 2-0 against the spread and 3-0 overall this season when the team scores more than 36.4 points.

 - The Flames have turned the ball over six times this season, two fewer than the Warhawks have forced (8).